-Population Extremely Low Low Moderate Large Families Families with Children Elderly Public Housing Residents Elderly Persons with Mental Disabilities Persons with Physical Disabilities Persons with Developmental Disabilities Victims of Domestic Violence Geographic Areas Affected Associated Goals Increase access/inventory of affordable housing Housing services for homeless or housing insecure Increase neighborhood equity Description Rehabilitate and/or acquire existing units.
+Population Extremely Low Low Moderate Large Families Families with Children Elderly Public Housing Residents Elderly Persons with Mental Disabilities Persons with Physical Disabilities Persons with Developmental Disabilities Victims of Domestic Violence Geographic Areas Affected City-wide Associated Goals Increase access/inventory of affordable housing Preserve affordable housing units Description Rehabilitate and/or acquire existing units.
 Include emergency repairs, accessibility upgrade, and energy efficient modifications.
 Prevent conversion of such units to market rate.
 Preserve various types of housing, such as mobile homes.
 Basis for Relative Priority Of the estimated 95,000 occupied housing units, approximately 45% of units were built before 1980.
 For many of these units, improvements and maintenance is needed.
 Further, the City is continuing to see a trend wherein developers are purchasing older properties and creating units that are then put back on the market at a much higher price.
 It is more cost-effective to preserve existing housing and leverage units already on the market than it is to focus only on new construction.